MohmmedAshraf/laravel-translations/README.md

 Laravel Translations UI is a package that provides a simple and friendly user interface for managing translations in a Laravel app.
 With this package, you can easily add, edit, delete, and export translations, and use the search function to find specific translations.

+### Requirements
+- PHP 7.4 or higher
+- Laravel 8.x or 9.x

 #### Features

 - View, create, and delete translations